When Will Arizona Launch Online Sports Betting?

 Yes.
 The lottery is state-run and includes most major lottery activities, such as Powerball contests.

 Yes.
-Although state lawmakers have passed a mobile betting bill and the governor signed the bill, mobile betting apps won’t be live until the Fall of 2021.
+Although state lawmakers have passed a mobile betting bill and the governor signed the bill, mobile betting apps won’t be live until the expected launch date of September 9.

 You need to be 21 years of age or older to gamble at Arizona tribal casinos.